|Before you start|

 Route traffic from the command line

-You can add Argo Tunnel to an existing load Balancer pool directly from
+You can add Cloudflare Tunnel to an existing load Balancer pool directly from

 cloudflared.
 The result is the same as creation from the dashboard above.